hackclub/hackclub/workshops/sound_galaxy/README.md

 }
 ```

+## Drawing particles
 Before we can draw our particles, we need to think about what “drawing” a particle even means.
-As of now, a “particle” is an abstract idea.
-It has certain properties, but these properties aren’t currently used anywhere.
-Let’s go back to our `Particle` object and write a [method](https://www.w3schools.com/js/js_object_methods.asp) to add instructions for drawing a particle.
+As of now, a “particle” is just an abstract idea that we made up.
+We've given it certain properties, but we haven't used these properties anywhere.

+Let’s go back to our `Particle` object and write a [method](https://www.w3schools.com/js/js_object_methods.asp) that gives instructions for drawing a particle.

 ```js
 let Particle = function(position) {